sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 $$m_2\ddot{\vec{x_2}} = -k_2(||\vec{x_2} - \vec{x_1}|| - l_2)\frac{\vec{x_2} - \vec{x_1}}{||\vec{x_2} - \vec{x_1}||} + m_2\vec{g}.$$

 A general system of springs and masses can be described by a similar set of equations.
 By solving the equations for $x(t)$, we can determine the trajectories of the masses.
 In principle, these equations can be solved analytically.
 However, that's more of a maths problem than a software development problem.
 For the sake of simplicity, we're gonna solve the equations numerically with the help of the (forward) Euler method.
-This is a quite simple method to solve differential equations and works as follows. <br/>
+This is a quite simple method to solve differential equations and works as follows. <br>

 Let's suppose we know the position $x(t)$ and the velocity $v(t)$ of a mass at the time $t$, as well as the force $F(t)$ acting on it.
 A small time $\Delta t$ later, at the time $t' = t + \Delta t$, we can say that approximately